Local and Global Master Equations through the Lens of Non-Hermitian Physics: Results

 We now investigate the occurrence of exceptional points, starting from the non-Hermitian Hamiltonian descriptions.
 In our analysis, we observe the emergence of exceptional points when increasing the coupling strength $g$ between the two qubits, but only within the local approach and when the qubit energy detuning is zero ($\delta = 0$).
 This suggests that the relevant non-Hermitian Hamiltonian features of the system depend crucially on the structure of the jump operators.
 In this regard, it is useful to check the necessary condition for the existence of exceptional points

 \cite{moiseyev2011non}, where $\mathcal{H}$ and $\Gamma$ are the Hermitian operators in the general form of a non-Hermitian Hamiltonian as in Eq.\,\eqref{eq:nheq}.
 In the case of the global approach, for our choice of internal interaction $g\sigma_x^h\sigma_x^c$ between the qubits, the resulting commutator vanishes for all parameter values.
-This implies that the eigenvectors form an orthogonal set, and therefore the emergence of exceptional points is impossible. \begin{widetext} In contrast, within the local approach, the commutator has a structure in which only the antidiagonal elements are nonzero:
+This means that the eigenvectors constitute an orthogonal set, which in turn rules out the appearance of exceptional points, consistent with what has been found in earlier studies across various settings \cite{khandelwal2021signatures,khandelwal2025emergent,svegborn2026framework}. \begin{widetext} In contrast, within the local approach, the commutator has a structure in which only the antidiagonal elements are nonzero:

 \end{widetext} The commutator vanishes in case of $g=0$, i.e., when the two qubits are decoupled.
 For $g=0$, each qubit relaxes to the Gibbs state of the bath it is coupled to.
 This indicates that, in this setup, nonequilibrium conditions are essential for the emergence of exceptional points.
 However, since Eq.\,\eqref{nonCommHGamma} is only a necessary condition, there can exist parameter sets for which the commutator is nonzero but no exceptional points appear.
 In such cases, the eigenvalues may become degenerate while the corresponding eigenvectors remain linearly independent.
 This occurs, for instance, in the local approach when $\epsilon_c\neq \epsilon_h$.
 Notably, for selected nonzero values of $g$, exceptional points do emerge.
 Considering the local non-Hermitian Hamiltonian, we report eigenvalue coalescence in Fig.\,\ref{fig:excpoints}($a$) and ($b$).
 The complex eigenvalues merge at specific values of $g$ that depend on the coupling strengths to the baths $\alpha_j$.
 This can be tracked by analyzing the behavior of their real parts [Fig.\,\ref{fig:excpoints}($a$)] and imaginary parts [Fig.\,\ref{fig:excpoints}($b$)] as $g$ increases.
 Corresponding eigenvector coalescences and divergence of the condition number are displayed in Fig.\,\ref{fig:excpoints}($c$) and ($d$), respectively.
 See Appendix \ref{app:ep_local_validity} for the corresponding result in a parameter regime where the local approach is microscopically valid \cite{cattaneo2019local}.